 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: _ ___ (Step: __) (Write your answer here in the form of a spoken statement.
+Umarah Mubeen _ ___ (Step: __) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

+Step 2.2 and 2.5: It is important to avoid drying of the upper phase containing chlorophyll, since this can influence the dissolved chlorophyll levels in the solvent affecting the normalization factor for the samples.
 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Umarah Mubeen ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

+Various analytical procedures can be implemented for biochemical characterization of the extracted molecular species.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Umarah Mubeen ____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Multiple omics data can be efficiently integrated for the holistic understanding of fundamental cellular processes.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera